jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

                 - focus on the business need: DSDM teams establish a valid business case and ensure organizational support throughout the project
                 - deliver on time: work should be time-boxed and predictable, to build confidence in the development team
             - **Extreme Programming (XP)**: an Agile project management methodology that targets speed and simplicity with short development cycles, using five guiding values, five rules, and twelve practices for programming; the goal of the rigid structure, focused sprints and continuous integrations is higher quality product
+            - **Scaled Agile Framework® (SAFe)**: a set of org and workflow patterns for implementing agile practices at an enterprise scale; the framework is a body of knowledge that includes structured guidance on roles and responsibilities, how to plan and manage the work, and values to uphold
     - **Waterfall**:
         - Developed by Winston Royce in 1970, the waterfall model uses a linear sequential life-cycle approach where each phase must be completed before the next can begin; all project requirements are gathered up front, and there is no formal way to integrate changes as more information becomes available
         - Traditional model has 7 stages, as each stage is completed, the project moves into the next phase; the iterative waterfall model does allow development to return to the previous phase to correct defects